edg1983/WGS_pipeline/README.md

 ```
 operation   :   align or call_variants
-mode        :   WGS or WES
+mode        :   WGS only supported at the moment
+ref         :   fasta file for the genome.
+Note that .fai and bwa index are expected in the same location
 input       :   tab-separated file describing input files.
                 The exact format depends on operation requested (see below)
 ped         :   standard PED file containing all samples